When your values are being compromised

-It’s unfortunate the Owner/Yacht Management Company thought they could lure you in financially in an effort to get you to abide to their wishes.
+Unfortunately, the Owner or Yacht Management Company thought they could lure you in financially to get you to abide by their wishes.
 Well done for taking a moral stand on the issue!
-I can only imagine how pleased your crew were to hear this too—it’s not every day that a Captain resigns in empathy for his crew!
-As a result of your courageous and honourable actions you are only going to strengthen your reputation in the industry, which will subsequently add favourably to your job search.
+I can only imagine how pleased your crew were to hear this too.
+It’s not every day that a Captain resigns in empathy for his crew!
+As a result of your courageous and honourable actions, you will only strengthen your reputation in the industry, which will subsequently add favourably to your job search.

 As for your next career move, I think there’s a lot to be learnt from this unfortunate situation when job-hunting for your next role.
-It’s worth having a frank, confidential discussion with a trusted crew agent about why you left your last job, in order to set some expectations on what kind of job they should be helping you find next.
-I have put together some tips below which I hope you will find useful.
+It’s worth having a frank, confidential discussion with a trusted crew agent about why you left your last job to set some expectations on what kind of job they should be helping you find next.

-- Ask around in your network about the yachts you’re interviewing with and tap into your yachting circle for recommendations on great yachts to work on.
+- Ask your network about the yachts you’re interviewing with, and tap into your yachting circle for recommendations on great vessels to work on.

-- Ask about the culture onboard to evaluate whether crew harmony is of importance or whether this is not part of the picture.
+- Ask about the culture onboard to evaluate whether crew harmony is important or not considered.

 I have no doubt whatsoever that you’ve made the right decision in leaving the yacht and I hope it gives others the strength to act in accordance to their values.